 First Aid Kit

 This is the basic list to cover the more common ailments that afflict trekkers.
-Climbing group, expeditions and trekkers going to isolated areas will need a more comprehensive kit.
+The climbing group, expeditions and trekkers going to isolated areas will need a more comprehensive kit.

 - Bandage for sprains